sophiekoonin/localghost/content/posts/15-11-2019-ffconf/index.md

 (I also got to meet [Suz Hinton](https://noopkat.com) at the afterparty and didn't make a fool of myself, so that is always a plus.
 She's extremely lovely.)

 What made these talks _especially_ good was that they focused more on people and stories.
 My favourite kind of conference talk is one where people show something amazing they built, and share their experiences of building it (a good example from JSConf EU 2019 is [Bringing back dialup: the internet over SMS](https://www.youtube.com/watch?v=ZsBAkSxwU5c) by Alexandra Sunderland).
-I don't need to necessarily come away with an exact step-by-step guide on how to do the thing, and it might not even be a practical thing for me to ever attempt, but I want to know all about it because it's amazing.
+I don't need to come away with an exact step-by-step guide on how to do the thing (I'll never remember it all anyway), and it might not even be a practical thing for me to ever attempt, but I want to know all about it because it's amazing.

 I've been thinking a lot recently about the *reasons* that people learn to code - and in fact, I submitted to the ffconf CFP with a talk about this, which I'm going to try and polish up and submit elsewhere.
 When I started doing web development, I didn't really know what I was doing or why I was doing it - I thought it'd be cool to make a website, and how else was I going to get my Neopets shop to play music and have a flashy background?